 GSAC Research Student Travel Grant

 Eligible graduate students may request individual travel grants to defray the costs associated with presenting their work at academic conferences and workshops.
-GSAS students may request up to $500 and 7 grants will be awarded in each application cycle.
+GSAS students may request up to $500.
 Conference registration fees, transportation (by the most economical means available) and lodging (excluding meals) may all be reimbursed.
-We will randomly select the grantees from the eligible candidates each spring and fall semester.
-Please check this website for upcoming deadlines.
-The spring travel grants may be used for an event that occurs between January 1 and June 30 and the fall grants may be used for an event that occurs between July 1 and December 31.
+Travel grants will be distributed primarily based on need and will be evaluated by the finance committee.
+For more information please e-mail the GSAC Finance Chair .

 All the recipients are also required to participate in the Columbia Graduate Research Conference to be held at Columbia University.
-The LUMEN GSAC Research Conference 2013 will be held on 29th March in 301 Philosophy Hall.
+Check back here for more details on the 2014 TEDx Conference.